istio/istio.io/content/en/docs/examples/microservices-istio/run-bookinfo-with-kubernetes/index.md

 Once your application is running, enable external (by clients from outside of the cluster) access to it.
 Once you configure the steps below successfully, you will be able to access the application by browser from your laptop.

-{{< warning >}}
-If your cluster runs on GKE, change the `productpage` service configuration to `type: NodePort` before you create your Kubernetes ingress, as shown in this example:
+If your cluster runs on GKE, change the `productpage` service type to `LoadBalancer` before you create your Kubernetes ingress, as shown in this example:

     {{< text yaml >}}
     selector: